uber-research/CoordConv/README.md

 }
 ```

-For more on this project, including a 8-min video explanation, see the [Uber AI Labs Blog post](https://eng.uber.com/coordconv).
+For more on this project, including a 8-min video explanation, see the [Uber AI Labs blog post](https://eng.uber.com/coordconv).

-## CoordConv layer
+## CoordConv layer, as a drop-in replacement for convolution
 The standalone CoordConv layer, wrapped as a ```tf.layers``` object, can be found in ```CoordConv.py```.
 Models constructed in ```model_builders.py``` show usage of it.

 ## Data
 To generate *Not-so-Clevr* dataset, which consists of squares randomly positioned on a canvas, and with uniform and quarant splits: